playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 <!--- Copyright (C) 2009-2016 Lightbend Inc. <https://www.lightbend.com> -->
 # The Play WS API

 Sometimes we would like to call other HTTP services from within a Play application.
-Play supports this via its [WS library](api/scala/play/api/libs/ws/package.html), which provides a way to make asynchronous HTTP calls.
+Play supports this via its [WS library](api/scala/play/api/libs/ws/package.html), which provides a way to make asynchronous HTTP calls through a WSClient instance.

-There are two important parts to using the WS API: making a request, and processing the response.
-We'll discuss how to make both GET and POST HTTP requests first, and then show how to process the response from WS.
+There are two important parts to using the WSClient: making a request, and processing the response.
+We'll discuss how to make both GET and POST HTTP requests first, and then show how to process the response from WSClient.
 Finally, we'll discuss some common use cases.

 ## Making a Request